akramrana/yii2-ccavenue/README.md

 ## Installation
 1.Make a components folder to your project if it does not exist.
-  Copy the yii2-ccvaenue/components/Ccavenue Class into the folder.
+  Copy the yii2-ccavenue/components/Ccavenue Class into the folder.

-2.Now open the yii2-ccvaenue/config folder and copy the function.php file,  paste this into your project config folder.
+2.Now open the yii2-ccavenue/config folder and copy the function.php file,  paste this into your project config folder.

 3.Include the function.php file into the config/web.php file in your project.
-  for refference please check the yii2-ccvaenue/config/web.php file.
+  for reference please check the yii2-ccavenue/config/web.php file.

-4.In yii2-ccvaenue/SiteController before action method i have
+4.In yii2-ccavenue/SiteController before action method i have
   removed the csrf validation for **payment-process** and **payment-cancel** method, because this
   2 method will be handle the ccavenue api request.

-5.yii2-ccvaenue/SiteController **actionSubscription** will process your request and submit the request
+5.yii2-ccavenue/SiteController **actionSubscription** will process your request and submit the request
   to the ccvaenue payment gateway.
   ```
   $redirectUrl = Url::to(['site/payment-process'], true);